imbue-ai/jupyter_ascending/README.md

 ## About

-Jupyter Ascending is a tool that enables you to edit Jupyter notebooks from your favorite code editor.
-You edit a normal python file, and Jupyter Ascending syncs the code into a Jupyter notebook, and forwards keyboard shortcuts.
-You can keep everything you like about your editor/IDE, like keybindings and autocomplete, while being able to get the interactivity and visualization that Jupyter brings.
+Jupyter Ascending lets you edit Jupyter notebooks from your favorite editor, then instantly sync and execute that code in the Jupyter notebook running in your browser.

+It's the best of both worlds--the autocomplete, keybindings, and refactoring tools you love in your favorite editor, plus the great visualization abilities of a Jupyter notebook.

-You can also sync your code to a remote Jupyter notebook.
-This lets you have all the power of a beefy dev-server with all the convenience of editing code locally.
+Combined with basic syncing of your code to a remote server, you can have all the power of a beefy dev-server with all the convenience of editing code locally.

 ## Installation